TheBigBookMan/grad-dip/Artificial Intelligence/AI in Games.md

 	- expert system shell consists of expert system language plus associated utility programs to facilitate development, debugging, deliver of application programs
 	- clasic example of expert system shell is Emptty Mycin EMYCIN which was created by removing medical knowledge base of MYCIN expert system
 	- expert system can also be built using PROLOG
+	- loops through the procedure checking if the working memory is matched by goal or conflict-set is empty
 - **Elements of Expert System**
 	- **KNoweldge Base**- set of rules stored
 	- **Working Memory**- current state facts